skylinejs/skyline/apps/docs/docs/caching.md

 </TabItem>
 </Tabs>

 The `getUsersByIds` retrieves one or more users by their ID.
-This function should be the basic building block for most of your repositories, as many other functions such as `getUserById`, `getUserByIdOrFail` etc. can be derived from it (and you are not tempted to implement a `Promise.all()` if you need to get multiple entities by ID later on...).
+This method should be the basic building block for most of your repositories, as many other methods such as `getUserById`, `getUserByIdOrFail` etc. can be derived from it (and you are not tempted to implement a `Promise.all()` if you need to get multiple entities by ID later on...).

-Due to the batched API of the function, we need to adjust the read-through caching execution flow as follows:
+Due to the batched API of the method, we need to adjust the read-through caching execution flow as follows:

 1. Retrieve the values for all input IDs from the cache.
 2. If some values are missing, retrieve the missing values from the database and write them to the cache.
 3. For each input ID, return either the retrieved value or `undefined` if the ID does not exist.

+This is the only read/write interaction with the cache that this repository has to implement, as all other read operations are derived from `getUsersByIds`.
+This part was easy, and the remaining cache interactions get even easier.

+The `updateUser` and `deleteUser` methods need to invalidate the cache key for the given user ID **before** the update/ deletion is performed on the database row.
+If the cache is invalidated after the database operation has finished, we would be in an inconsistent state as the cache still holds the old user value which diverges from the database row.
+You could argue that this cache inconsistency has no negative impact on the application, as receiving the old user value for a couple of milliseconds longer should be no problem as long as the Promise of the `updateUser` method call only resolves after the cache has been invalidated.

+However, this argument is very short-sighted.

 <!--
 ## Monitoring